 Taxes can't be any trickier than they already are when associated with

-get all screwy.
-For instance: if you were married up until late December
+screwy.
+For instance: if you were married up until late December and your

-and your divorce was finalized before the new year, you actually can't
+divorce was finalized before the new year, you actually can't file

-file as married come April of that next year.
-Likewise, let's say
+as married come April of that next year.
+Likewise, let's say you get

-you get divorced around the first quarter of a particular year; even then,
+divorced around the first quarter of a particular year; even then, you

-you can still file for your taxes as married for the
+can still file your taxes as married for the

 next year.
 I understand: you're confused.
 Allow me to explain.